 Then again, if I were a 12 year old magically turned into an adult, investing $9000 in a

-would probably seem like a good idea.
+said fortune-telling machine would probably seem like a good idea.
 Even better, it’s still quarter-operated, meaning that you have only to entice 36,000 of your friends to get their fortunes told in order to make back your initial investment.

 Zoltar—Zol, to his fortune-telling buddies—can spit out 16 different fortunes in a creepy voice, or 23 different fortunes on a little slip of paper.
 My personal favorite?
 “Help, I’m trapped in a fortune cookie factory.”
 It just works on so many levels.